 However, if you are a resident of Pennsylvania, your contributions to the Dependent Care Expense Account will be subject to state income taxes.
-If you are a resident of New Jersey, your contributions to both the Medical Expense Account and the Dependent Care Expense Account, as well as any other pre-tax premium payments that you may make, will be subject to New Jersey state income taxes.
+If you are a resident of New Jersey, your contributions to both the Medical Expense Account and the Dependent Care Expense Account will be subject to New Jersey state income taxes.